4ms/stm32mp1-baremetal/examples/audio_processor/README.md

 Current load: 9%

 ```

+*Harmonic Osc*: Example project from [DaisySP
+library](https://github.com/electro-smith/DaisyExamples).
+AD Envelope sweeps
+the harmonics of a 16-osc harmonic oscillator, as well as a VCA to make notes.
+A simple sequencer of pitches plays, too.

+*Reverb Osc*: Example project from [DaisySP
+library](https://github.com/electro-smith/DaisyExamples).
+AD envelope + VCA +
+triangle oscillator playing a simple sequencer.
+This is fed into a stereo
+reverb effect.

+*Djembe*: Plays five physical modeled djembes.
+Algorithm taken from Faust
+library, and optimized for NEON instructions by me.
+TODO:

 *Passthrough*: Just copies the inputs to the outputs.
 Unfortunately the Disco
 board has a TRRS jack and I haven't yet found a mic that works well with it.